Contactless punching system AIR+

 There is no recommended best practice to attach and carry a SIAC.
 However, it is important that the athlete should be able to observe the SIACs feedback signals.
 For foot orienteering, the SIAC is generally carried as a finger stick.
 For orienteers who know the classic punch system, there is no need to change the common way of carrying the card.

-For MTB applications we recommend carrying the SIAC on the wrist with a rubber band.
-For races where two transponders are used, one is mounted on each wrist.
+For MTB applications we recommend carrying the SIAC ON the wrist with a rubber band.

 The AIR+ mode can be compromised by disturbances caused by third party equipment.
 The active antenna of some GPS watches can significantly reduce the SIAC’s sensitivity.
 As a rule, a GPS watch and SIAC shall not be carried on the same arm.